michaelcourcy/kasten-multicluster-argocd/readme.md

 # Prerequisite :

+Doing this is accually quite easy it require to deploy the manifest in [primary](./primary/) and [secondary](./secondary/).
+The hardest part is having proper prerequisites.

 - Kasten is installed on both cluster with an ingress controller and proper certificate. ([Annex 1](./annex1/)).
 - Argo is installed on the primary cluster and we reference the secondary as a target deployment. ([Annex 2](./annex2/)).
 - External secret operator is installed on both cluster using the same azure vault [secret store backend](https://external-secrets.io/latest/provider/azure-key-vault/) ([Annex 3](./annex3/)).